Five Things: Blue Jays closing in on East title | Globalnews.ca

 MAGIC NUMBERS

-Entering Tuesday’s games, the Blue Jays’ magic number to clinch the East Division crown was seven.
+After Tuesday’s games, the Blue Jays’ magic number to clinch the East Division crown is six.

 Any combination of Toronto victories and losses by New York totalling that number would give the Blue Jays the title.